 - Oregano and Italian parsley

 When you are rolling your meatballs, gently rolling them is key to having tender meatballs.
-I like to say that if a meatball looks really smooth then it was over rolled.
+I like to say that if a meatball looks really smooth then it is over rolled.
+I have written up steps on how to cook frozen meatballs to help make another night's dinner effortless when you do this.

-This Italian baked meatball recipe is sort of a hybrid of all the ways I have learned to make meatballs and sauce.
-The flavor of the meatballs and the sauce cooked this way is amazing and very simple.
+This Italian-baked meatball recipe is sort of a hybrid of all the ways I have learned to make meatballs and sauce.
+The flavor of the meatballs cooked in the oven and then added to the sauce later, is amazing and very simple.

 The meatballs are wonderfully crisp on the outside and moist on the inside just as they should be.